Old House Plumbing Problems: What to Expect and How to Fix Them

 The Most Common Old House Plumbing Problems

-Homes built before 1980 carry a certain charm — original hardwood floors, solid construction, and timeless character.
+Homes built before 1980 carry a certain charm with original hardwood floors, solid construction, and timeless character.
 But beneath the surface, the plumbing is often a ticking time bomb.
 Most of these homes were built with galvanized steel pipes, cast iron drain lines, and fixtures that are now decades past their useful life expectancy.

 Here's a breakdown of the most common plumbing problems found in older homes: